jailbirt/theeye-docs/tasks/run_tasks_via_api.md

 # Run Tasks via API

-Every time a Task is executed a new Job is added to the queue.
+For a **Task** to run, internally, a new **Job** is created and added to the queue.
-To execute Tasks you need to create a Job for this Task.
+If you want to run a **task** you only need to create a **Job** manually and supply the task ID (and task options) you want to run.

-For doing that perform a POST request to the Job API.
+This is easily done with a POST request to the Job endpoint API.

 There are two methods available.

-  1. Using a user access token.
+  1. Using a user access token (recommended for tests and quick responses)

-  This method is not recomended since user access_token give access to execute task and also to obtain information of multiple resources of the system.
+  This method is not recomended since a **user access_token** gives access to execute task and also to obtain information of **multiple resources of the system**.
-  Also the access_token has an expiration time (usually one hour).
-This is not handy to create custom integrations.
+  The access_token also has an expiration time (usually one hour), which makes it unstable to create custom integrations: once expired the integration will no longer work.
-  Only use this method for testing or to get information.
+  This method is recommended for testing purposes or to get information.

   ```
   curl